2020 Wrap-up Report: Thriving not just Surviving

 The business has secured new clients and received orders for over 30,000 new devices during the year with major national and global logos won in the financial, professional, risk and insurance market sectors.
 Our most recent contract win, encompassing a global deployment of 12,000 new devices, sees Freespace deploying its equipment in new locations including Peru, Costa Rica and Russia increasing our global reach to over 80 countries.

 The business has grown with over 20 new staff recruited during the year, including strategic appointments to lead our sales effort in major new territories including USA, Canada, Australia, India and Asia.
 A host of new technical appointments including those in product and app management bring greater technical depth and breadth to the team as well as providing the capacity to deliver and exciting product roadmap planned for 2021 and beyond.

-The Return to Work App has already developed into a fully-fledged workplace app.
+The return to work Employee App has already developed into a fully-fledged workplace app.
 The new integrations and functionality bring dynamic space allocation which includes, lockers and car parking modules on stream before the end of 2020 to cater to the need to accommodate the new hybrid working approach.

 The Green Industrial Revolution – Sensing ‘Net Zero’